-If you’re short on time, you can use the same trick to finish off a batch of Instant Pot wings; cook them in a flash and then crisp them in the oven.
-(And taking a cue from the Instant Pot wings recipe, you can also cook chicken wings from frozen in the Crock-Pot!)
+If you’re short on time, you can use the same trick to finish off a batch of Instant Pot wings; cook them in a flash and then crisp them in the oven—or even in the air fryer.
+(And taking a cue from the Instant Pot wings recipe, you can also cook chicken wings from frozen in the Crock-Pot.)

 We love buffalo wings, but this is a nice change of pace, less tangy and more smoky, yet still just as easy to throw together.
 Choose your favorite hot sauce and pour it into your slow cooker along with a little umami-boosting soy sauce, liquid smoke, butter, tomato paste, and a few seasonings (oregano, onion powder, and garlic powder).